 After 22 months Douglas was repatriated.
 On his return to Australia he resumed his job as a draughtsman before moving on to work as a labourer in a paper factory and then a small arms factory.
 Although he had served his country in war, as an Indigenous Australian he was not entitled to the soldier settlement blocks offered to returned soldiers.
 The equality he had experienced while serving with the AIF ended on his return to civilian life.

 Back in Australia Douglas lobbied for Aboriginal rights and became active in returned servicemen’s affairs.
 He played the bagpipes well, and for a time conducted the returned soldier’s session on the Lithgow radio station 2LT.
-He dabbled in taxidermy, like his adopted dad, and worked as a clark in the Callan Park Hospital for the Insane.
+He dabbled in taxidermy, like his adopted dad, and worked as a clerk in the Callan Park Hospital for the Insane.

 After the Second World War Douglas lived in the Salvation Army’s old men’s quarters in Sydney, then spent two years in the First War Veterans Home at La Perouse.
 He moved in and out of repatriation hospitals, and died in 1951, aged 65.
 He was buried in Botany Cemetery in Sydney.